mflan48/genVisualData/README.md

 # Description
 This project contains scripts to create various data files/analyses for our experiment:
-1) Generate visual/multimatch data for all the participants. ^It is unclear what this means
+1) Generate the files need to conduct visual analysis and multimatch analysis for all the participants.
 2) Calculate distribution and transition matrices for each of the phases for all of the participants
 3) Calculate conventional eye-tracking metrics based on fixations and saccades.
 4) Given similarity scores from MultiMatch, separate participants into clusters.